 Healthcare in Kuala Lumpur

-+ PRO: Doctors are highly skilled and services are cheaper
++ PRO: Doctors are highly skilled, and services are cheaper

-Malaysia is quickly becoming a top medical tourism destination worldwide.
-The doctors are all highly educated, starting their education in Malaysia and finishing up in various Western countries before returning to their home country to practise.
-Healthcare costs are extremely low in comparison to Western countries and with the burgeoning market, business has demanded more and more modern hospitals and private clinics.
-Health insurance is also quite reasonable and most plans cover many of the expenses expats would incur.
+Healthcare costs in Kuala Lumpur are extremely low compared to Western countries, and with the burgeoning market, business has demanded more modern hospitals and private clinics.
+Health insurance is also quite reasonable, and most plans will cover many of the expenses you would incur.

-Even though medically speaking the country is advanced in comparison to other Southeast Asian countries, there is still an element of tradition in healing methods, specifically in relation to nurses.
-They tend to be a bit more conventional and may not be as open to Western-style practices.
+Even though Malaysia is medically advanced compared to other Southeast Asian countries, there is still an element of tradition in healing methods, particularly concerning nursing care.

 Expat Health Insurance